omnilaboratory/obd/docs/features.md

 ## Coming Features
-(latest updated Sep 23, 2020)
+(latest updated Oct 23, 2022)

-* OBD as a plugin for current lnd implementation. (~5 weeks, middle of Oct, 2020)
+* October 2022, a benchmark for obd.
-* Interoperability of obd and lnd. (~5 weeks, middle of october, 2020)
+* November 2022, Android OmniBOLT wallet for Bitcoin and Omnilayer assets.
-* Add obd grpc interfaces to lnd interface package. lnd clients will be able to operate obd channel by the newly added interfaces.
-(6~8 weeks, earlier Nov, 2020)
+* December 2022, DEX based on atomic swap protocol.
-* Outsource channel monitoring and penalizing malicious activity.(to be estimated)
+* Earlier Dec 2022, Update core version 0.1 to new omnicore with SegWit and `sendToMany` supported.
-* Update core version 0.1 to new omnicore with SegWit and sendmany supported.  (~5 weeks, earlier Nov, 2020)
+* March 2023, NFT support in OmniBOLT android wallet.
-* Service quality statistics by tracker. (to be estimated)
+* (to be estimated) Service quality statistics by the tracker network.
 * to be updated, pursuant to the development of OmniBOLT specification.

 ## Experimental Features

 * Smart Contract System on top of OBD channel.
 * "Payment is Settlement" theory.